Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 ## Grid Search

-*Hyper-parameters* are parameters that are not directly learnt by the model, rather, we set them before starting the learning process, and they are passed as arguments for the constructer of transformer and estimator classes, example of hyper-parameters are: `ngram_range`, `max_df`, `min_df`, `max_features`, `C`, and different values of these parameters yileds different accuracy, so it's recommended to search the hyper-parameter space, and finding the optimal set of parameters that yields the best accuracy.
+*Hyper-parameters* are parameters that are not directly learnt by the model, rather, we set them before starting the learning process, and they are passed as arguments for the constructor of transformer and estimator classes, example of hyper-parameters are: `ngram_range`, `max_df`, `min_df`, `max_features`, `C`, and different values of these parameters yields different accuracy, so it's recommended to search the hyper-parameter space, and finding the optimal set of parameters that yields the best accuracy.

 Typical approach for searching the optimal parameters is [Grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search), which simply performs a brute force search over the specified set of parameters values.